nestorivanmo/nestorivanmo/README.md

 My name is Néstor, I'm a Computer Engineering and Data Science undergraduate student at National Autonomous University of Mexico (UNAM).

-The idea of this **README** is to highlight and get a quick access some of the projects I've worked on: both personal and school oriented.
+The idea of this **README** is to highlight and get a quick access to some of the projects I've worked on: both personal and school oriented.

 ## Personal Projects